Small Space Gardening: How To Grow Peas In Pots & Make A Trellis For Them

 • You can pick off aphids by hand and destroy them, but that is only viable if there are only a few

-• Encourage natural aphids predators into your garden, such as ladybirds, hoverflies and lacewing.
+• Encourage natural aphid predators into your garden, such as ladybirds, hoverflies, and lacewing.
 You can do this by planting thyme, yarrow, dill, marigold, etc.

 • You can also use insecticidal soap to wash off the aphids.
 I have used this before and it worked well.